DevExpress/testcafe/docs/articles/blog/2017-10-9-testcafe-v0-18-0-released.md

 ---
 # TestCafe v0.18.0 Released: Angular Selectors, Using Multiple Reporters, etc

 With this release, we have prepared a bunch of useful things.
-We put finishing touches on Angular selectors to let you address page elements on Angular websites using the component tree.
-We also made it possible to output reports to multiple channels (like console + file).
+We have put finishing touches on Angular selectors to let you address page elements on Angular websites using the component tree.
+We have also made it possible to output reports to multiple channels (like console + file).
 Read on to learn about more things we have for you.

 <!--more-->